Oluwasetemi/css-note/slides.md

 <h3 class="text-center animate-slide-in-down bg-purple p-4 mb-6">Delays</h3>

-The <kbd>transition-delay</kbd> CSS property defines how long to wait before starting a transition effect when a property's value changes.
+The `transition-delay` CSS property defines how long to wait before starting a transition effect when a property's value changes.
 This feature is particularly useful for delaying actions.
 For example, if you have a dropdown menu with nested options that close too quickly when you're navigating, you could use JavaScript to add a delay, but if CSS can handle it, it's best to avoid JavaScript.

-If you set <kbd>transition-delay: 500ms</kbd> on an element, what you're trying to achieve is that when you hover over the element, the transition will start only after a delay of 500 milliseconds.
+If you set `transition-delay: 500ms` on an element, what you're trying to achieve is that when you hover over the element, the transition will start only after a delay of 500 milliseconds.
 This means that there will be a slight pause before any transition effect, such as a change in color, size, or position, begins after the hover event is triggered.

 ---

 <h3 class="text-center animate-slide-in-down bg-purple p-4 mb-6">Keyframe Animations</h3>

 We've discussed various animation properties, but now it's time for the main event.
-To apply a transformation to an element, transitioning from one set of CSS declarations to another, we'll need the <kbd>@keyframes</kbd> rule.
+To apply a transformation to an element, transitioning from one set of CSS declarations to another, we'll need the `@keyframes` rule.

 ```css
 @keyframes slide-in {